ADVISORI Logo

 Semantic Layer and Data Modeling

-Building a robust semantic layer as the foundation for Self-Service BI that translates complex data structures into understandable, business-oriented terms.
+Building a solid semantic layer as the foundation for Self-Service BI that translates complex data structures into understandable, business-oriented terms.
 We ensure a unified data foundation with clear definitions that enables consistent analyses across all business areas.

 • Development of a business glossary with unified definitions of metrics and dimensions